lynchdean/Open-Freelance-Hub/functional_spec/functional_spec.md

 Testing will be an important part of this project.
 We will need to be certain of how our code works as cryptocurrency prices can be very volatile and as a result of this, a small error in our codes price or gas calculations could result in a substantial loss of money for some of our users.

-We plan for this project to be continously tested.
+We plan for this project to be continuously tested.
 The Truffle development framework we plan to use for smart contract development allows for the creation of unit test cases that can be run in groups, individually or can be programmed to run automatically whenever a build is compiled.

 Once the basic site is complete we will create a series of simple test cases to act as our sanity test for each new build we deploy.
-In addition to this we will have test cases based around each new feature we implement after the minimmum viable products development.
+In addition to this we will have test cases based around each new feature we implement after the minimum viable products development.

 ## 8. Preliminary Schedule

 ### 8.1 Overview of Schedule

 We attend a meeting with our project supervisor every Wednesday at 10:00am.
-This is an open meeting where three other project groups are also in attendance.
+This is an open meeting with three other project groups also in attendance.
 This allows us to hear exactly how the other groups are progressing and the ideas that they’ve come up with, some of which could be helpful in our own project.
 This open meeting style also allows us to give our input on the ideas of the other groups, and vice versa.
 Each week we take turns to give a description of the project, what we accomplished in the past week, as well as what we aim to accomplish in the upcoming week.
 This helps us to stay on target and keep a steady progress.

 Below we have a provisional Task View and GANTT chart which we plan to update throughout the course of our project.